TomerFi/slackin_docker/CONTRIBUTING.md

 ### Shell Scripts
 The shell scripts in `shellscripts` were written for `bash` and not for `sh`.
--   `bash shellscripts/container-structure-test-verify.sh` will verify the existence of [container-structure-test](https://github.com/GoogleContainerTools/container-structure-test)
+-   `shellscripts/container-structure-test-verify.sh` will verify the existence of [container-structure-test](https://github.com/GoogleContainerTools/container-structure-test)
     and execute it.
 The script will `exit 0` if the tool doesn't exists so it will not fail `tox`.

--   `bash shellscripts/push-docker-description.sh` allows the deployment of the local [README.md](README.md) file as a docker image description in [Docker Hub](https://cloud.docker.com/repository/docker/tomerfi/slackin_docker).
+-   `shellscripts/push-docker-description.sh` allows the deployment of the local [README.md](README.md) file as a docker image description in [Docker Hub](https://cloud.docker.com/repository/docker/tomerfi/slackin_docker).
     Please use it with [Makefile](#makefile) as arguments are required

--   `bash shellscripts/run-once-docker-operations.sh <add-argument-here>` will verify the existence of [Docker](https://www.docker.com/) before executing various run-once docker operations based on the following arguments, if the script find that [Docker](https://www.docker.com/) is not installed, it will `exit 0` so it will not fail `tox`:
+-   `shellscripts/run-once-docker-operations.sh <add-argument-here>` will verify the
+    existence of [Docker](https://www.docker.com/) before executing various run-once docker operations based on the following arguments, if the script finds that [Docker](https://www.docker.com/) is not installed, it will `exit 0` so it will not fail `tox`:
     -   argument `lint-dockerfile` will execute the docker image [hadolint/hadolint](https://hub.docker.com/r/hadolint/hadolint) linting the local